 Anti-Bullying Week at Tirlebrook

-In 2015 our School Council organised and ran a whole week of activities and events including a blue cake sale, selling anti-bullying bands and running a beat bullying t-shirt design competition.
+Each year our School Council organise and run a whole week of activities and events including a blue cake sale, selling anti-bullying bands and running a anti-bullying activities and competitions.

 Anti-Bullying Week 2016 at Tirlebrook

 In 2016 our School Council organised and ran a whole week of activities and events on the theme of 'Power For Good' including organising House Harmony time, selling anti-bullying bands and running a 'Great Tirlebrook Bake Off' competition & cake sale.

 The school hall was decorated with blue anti-bullying bunting designed in House Harmony time and the whole school turned blue together to show their support for School Council's anti-bullying awareness raising on Blue Friday.